Chris44442/de10nano/README.md

 ## Build the FPGA Config Tool

-The u-boot or OS can configure the FPGA via the FPGA Manager.
+The U-boot or OS can configure the FPGA via the FPGA Manager.
 To access it use the **FPGA Config Tool** which runs on any embedded Linux.
 Get the appropriate cross compiler with:

 ```
 sudo apt install gcc-arm-linux-gnueabi
 ```

 In `sw/fpga_config_tool` run `make` to build `fpga_config_tool`.
-This will later be used to configure the FPGA from the OS.
+Use it to configure the FPGA from the OS.

 Note: If you want to use this tool on other boards, you might need to change the line `char rbf_file [32] = "sdcard/fpga.rbf";` and also `  uint8_t  cdratio      = 0x3;` in the `main.c`.
 It might also be necessary to set a different target for cross compilation, e.g. `CROSS_COMPILE = arm-linux-gnueabihf-` in the `makefile`.